 Heat the double cream and crème fraîche in a medium pan until just coming to the boil and the crème fraîche has melted.
 Remove from the heat but keep warm.

-In a seperate pan with a heavy bottom, heat the sugar and water until the sugar has dissolved; then bring to the boil without stirring and add the glucose syrup.
+In a separate pan with a heavy bottom, heat the sugar and water until the sugar has dissolved; then bring to the boil without stirring and add the glucose syrup.
 Simmer until the mixture is thick and syrupy; this took me about 15-20 minutes.

 Take off the heat and stir in the butter and the cream mixture.
 Put back on the heat and stir continuously and monitor the temperature until you reach 120 ºC.
 Take off the heat and stir in the chocolate and sea salt, stirring until the chocolate is completely melted.